search catalogue

 Language information

-Uneme [ISO une] is an understudied language spoken by the identically named blacksmiths of the Afenmai hill in the northern part of Edo state, Nigeria.
-It is classified under the Benue-Congo family as the Afenmai-Bendel branch of the North Central Edoid (NCE) sub-group (Elugbe, 1989; Lewis, 2013).
-It is identified as an endangered and threatened language by Ethnologue and Glottolog, respectively, with an estimated 19,800 speakers.
-Many factors, including population displacement, despised status, and socio-political and linguistic hegemony, threaten their linguistic and cultural identity.
-Uneme is in contact with other languages such as English, Nigeria Pidgin English (NPE), Yoruba, Etsako [ets], Ebira [igb] which are more viable for communicative needs in this area – English dominates as the language of instruction in schools; NPE, and Yoruba function as the lingua franca between the Uneme and their respective non-Uneme neighbors in everyday activities, relegating Uneme to function in informal domains: It is used alongside English, NPE, and Yoruba, in Uneme homes situated at Akoko-Edo such as in Uneme-Ekpedo, alongside English, NPE, and Etsako at their homes located at Etsako north such as Uneme-Udochi.
+Uneme is in contact with other Edoid languages and non-Edoid languages such as English, Nigeria Pidgin English (NPE), Yoruba, Etsako [ets], Ebira [igb], which compete with Uneme in this area – English dominates as the language of instruction in schools; NPE, and Yoruba function as the lingua franca between the Uneme and their respective non-Uneme neighbors in everyday activities, relegating Uneme to function in informal domains: It is used alongside English, NPE, and Yoruba, in Uneme homes situated at Akoko-Edo such as in Uneme-Ekpedo, alongside English, NPE, and Etsako at their homes located at Etsako north such as Uneme-Udochi.
 Yuka & Bayodele (2017) observe that “Younger speakers have generally replaced Uneme with English as the language of choice in all communicative contexts except with their parents; lexical attrition and language shift from Uneme to English is evident among the youths of 15- 40 years”.

 Special characteristics

-In a broader sense, this documentation will also increase our knowledge of how indigenous groups with heritage knowledge, like the Unemes, adapt to the pressure from the evolution of technology and social and economic practices.
+In a broader sense, this documentation will increase our knowledge of how indigenous groups with heritage knowledge, like the Unemes, adapt to the pressure from the evolution of technology and social and economic practices.
 It will also be applicable to the language typologists, sociolinguists, and anthropologists who are interested in studying Edoid prehistory, especially in terms of linguistic internal evidence, ancient occupations, migration, identity, and socio-relations, as it will provide insights into how material culture, migration, identity, and language evolve together.

 Collection contents